 Remember Genu Before Splenium

 Remember G Before S (as G comes before S alphabetically)

 B: body (trunk)

-The corpus striatum is a collective name given to the caudate nucleus and lentiform nucleus.
+The corpus striatum is a collective name given to the caudate nucleus and lentiform nucleus within the basal ganglia.

 History and etymology